baitusshuffah20-wq/TPQ-BAITUS-SHUFFAH/src/components/sections/.codemate/understanding/DonationSection.fixed.tsx.md

    - The form collects donor name, email, phone number, and an optional message or prayer.
    - Users can choose to donate anonymously (disabling personal data inputs).

-4. **Selecting Payment Method**
+4. **Cart Integration**
-   - Several payment options are displayed as selectable cards (Bank transfer, E-Wallet, QRIS), each with an icon and description.
+   - Uses cart-based payment flow instead of direct payment method selection.
-   - The selected payment method is visually highlighted.
+   - Payment methods are handled in the checkout process after items are added to cart.

 5. **Form Submission & Donation Creation**
    - Upon submitting, the form: